Frank Kimmel No. 44 Ansell/Menards Toyota Camry

 Engines: Triad Racing Technologies

-On Sunday an ARCA driver autograph session from 11:30 a.m.-12:30 p.m.
-ET will precede the main event.
+Menards Pole Qualifying presented by Ansell is scheduled for 3:30 p.m.
+ET Saturday afternoon and will be online at ARCARacing.com.
+On Sunday an ARCA driver autograph session from 11:30 a.m.-12:30 p.m. will precede the main event.
 The season’s third race is scheduled to get the green flag at 2:15 p.m.
-Live time & scoring and audio coverage is available online at ARCARacing.com.

 With 270 stores in 14 Midwestern states, Menards has the tools, materials and supplies for all your home improvement needs whether just needing a light bulb or can of paint to building a deck or new home.
 Menards is known throughout the home improvement industry as the low price leader; it’s no wonder their famous slogan – “SAVE BIG MONEY” – is so widely known and easy to remember.
 Menards does things right – the company’s strength and success can be seen in the well-stocked and maintained stores, the lowest prices in town and the way guests are always treated like family in a hometown hardware store atmosphere.